 Qualifications of graduates:

-Diving within a maximum depth of 40 Metres / 130 feet.
+A maximum diving depth of 40 Metres / 130 feet

-Cave Diving within the no decompression limits unless properly trained.
+Cave Dives must be within the no-decompression limits unless adequately trained.

 Complex navigation dives planning and execution.